Jackson-Wozniak/Stock-Market-Simulation/README.md

 ### 2. Investor Confidence

 Representing the long-term confidence and health of a company, investor confidence seeks to track the long-term sentiment of the company, relying primarily on the financial health and stability of a companies profile.
-Companies with consistent positive news will see an uptake in their investor confidence, and likewise the basis of the default investor confidence is primarily based on a companies Investment Style and Investor Rating, which are both provided in the CSV file as company attributes.
+Companies with consistent positive newsRelease will see an uptake in their investor confidence, and likewise the basis of the default investor confidence is primarily based on a companies Investment Style and Investor Rating, which are both provided in the CSV file as company attributes.
 Direct financial data is not simulated in this application, so the movement of a stocks investor confidence is largely based on the rating assigned to a company at the start, and the style of investment it is.

 ### 3. Trading Demand

 Trading demand encapsulates the short-term demand for a stock, representing both speculative demand and the buying frequency a stock sees.
-This is derived from the companies base attributes, but is primarily altered based on recent price movement as well as news sentiment.
+This is derived from the companies base attributes, but is primarily altered based on recent price movement as well as newsRelease sentiment.
 Some influence will be given to the performance of related companies and stocks, but this has not yet been introduced into the model.

 *This stock accounts for factor regression outlined in the News Sentiment section*